NewsInSA

 Urgent Action Needed

-With limited time to lobby Congress, South Africa’s lack of diplomatic infrastructure in the US becomes a critical weakness.
-Makhubela warns that once the bill becomes law, reversing its effects will be "a monumental task," urging immediate, high-level outreach to both Republican and Democratic lawmakers.
+With limited time to lobby Congress, South Africa’s lack of diplomatic infrastructure in the US is a critical weakness.
+Makhubela warns:

 Related Articles